pdf-association/arlington-pdf-model/TestGrammar/README.md

 * do not create unnecessary dependencies on specific PDF SDKs - isolate through the shim layer
 * liberal use of asserts with the Arlington PDF model, which can be assumed to be correct (but never for data from PDF files!)
 * performance and memory is **not** critical (this is just a PoC!) - so long as a full Arlington model can be processed and reasonably-sized PDFs can be checked
-* some PDF SDKs do absorb far too much memory, are excessively slow, cause stack overflows or have other issues.
+* some PDF SDKs absorb far too much memory, are excessively slow, cause stack overflows or have other issues.
 This is not the PoC's issue!
 * try to keep behavior across different PDF SDKs the same as much as possible

 ## Debugging tips (mostly for `--pdf`)